Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/README.md

 How are the strategies from the reinforcement learning agents inspires you on trust building among humans?

+One important concept in reinforcement learning is exploration and exploitation.
+During training, the agents must find a balance between exploiting or simulating behaviors that result in high rewards by analyzing precious data and exploring new strategies that may lead to higher rewards.
+Similarly, in human interaction, building trust is also a process of exploration and exploitation.
+For instance, using the previous method of interaction can lead to a similar payoff as previous times.
+However, to enhance the trust or keep the relationship, new methods must be explored to reach better payoffs.
+Meanwhile, another important concept is setting incentives, which encourage the agent to reach the research goal.
+In trust building among humans, we can also use a similar reward-setting method.
+Overall, the methodologies and strategies in training reinforcement learning agents can provide insights into trust building of human interactions.

 ### More about the Author
 - headshot